dosisod/refurb/README.md

 The syntax for using this in the config file is `python_version = "3.10"`.

+When the Python version is unspecified, Refurb uses whatever version your local Python installation uses.
+For example, if your `python --version` is `3.11.5`, Refurb uses `3.11`, dropping the `5` patch version.

 ## Changing Output Formats

 By default everything is outputted as plain text: